Mpieta/cpp-WoW-AH/README.md

 which may take a few seconds.

-Auctions in the app might differ slightly compared to auctions you can see in game dut to data in API being updated only once an hour
+Auctions in the app might differ slightly compared to auctions you can see in game due to data in API being updated only once an hour

 ### Usage